Web Design | Danish Web-Builder Tool (Saas)

 Hey Dribbblers,

-This is a sneak peek from a website I designed for a Danish company that is breaking into the market with their web-builder tool Svift.net
+This is a continuation from a website I designed for a Danish company that is breaking into the market with its web-builder tool Svift.net

+The two pages seen here are the main subpages "Design" and "Content".
+It was important here to show that the tool has these two primary areas, where people can collaborate and work from.

 More to come soon.